Set up a Slack workspace for your college or university course

 Office hours, from anywhere

-- Meet up with your teaching assistants in a dedicated office hours channel to coordinate support for students, from anywhere.
+- Circle up with your teaching assistants in a dedicated office hours channel to coordinate support for students, from anywhere.

 - Integrate your Zoom and calendar (Outlook or Google) accounts into Slack to help coordinate formal timeslots, beyond in-channel open Q&A.